Decide where to play next.

 - Strategy leads

-Evaluating a category expansion or geographic move and want public-evidence support.
+Evaluating a category expansion or geographic move and need public evidence behind the case.

 BD, corporate development